 If you aren’t sure whether they can reach, see, or interact with something – Physically get down on their level and see!

-To create a child friendly playroom, try incorporating these tips:
+To create a child-friendly Montessori playroom, try incorporating these tips:

 - Engagement over entertainment: You’ve likely noticed the natural, minimalistic design of Montessori toys and furniture.
 If so, you’ve likely also wondered about the contrast between those and the many noisy toys with lots of lights and movements that are popular on the market today.
 While entertaining, these lights and noises are actually pretty distracting